morzhanov/graphql-react-boilerplate/README.md

 Also this boilerplate contains babel configuration to use decorators from ES7 and HMR with React.

-This project based on <a href="link-to-mst-boilerplate">mst-react-boilerplate</a>

 This is a frontend part of GraphQL boilerplate projects.
-You can also review <a href="link-to-react">graphql-react-boilerplate</a> to see how things works on the backend side with NodeJS and Express.
+You can also review <a href="https://github.com/VladMorzhanov/graphql-nodejs-boilerplate">graphql-react-boilerplate</a> to see how things works on the backend side with NodeJS and Express.

 ## Installation